 - A timer or a buddy

-While the hope is always that you won’t have to use your gun in a defensive situation, if you do you’ll be sure to thank your lucky stars you practiced these drills.
+While the hope is always that you won’t have to use your gun in a defensive situation if you do you’ll be sure to thank your lucky stars you practiced these drills.
 Read on for some of our favorite drills and how to practice them.

 Defensive Shooting Drills

 These first two drills can be practiced across gun types.
 These are known as “defensive” shooting drills.
-Practicing these is meant to prepare you for gun handling under stress.
+Practicing these are meant to prepare you for gun handling under stress.
 You may feel like a confident shooter when you’re out showing off your latest scope purchase to your range buddies but having to shoot an intruder or deal with a gun malfunction during an emergency situation is a completely different deal.
 Practice makes perfect.
 Get those hands gun ready.

 The FSD Drill, also known as the “failure to stop drill” is meant to imitate stopping an intruder.
 The aim of the drill is to practice hitting the body points that will stop an assailant most effectively in order to prevent them from returning fire or advancing to a point of danger.
 Here’s how to execute the drill: